 Stop trying to fit 10 different windows onto your tiny laptop screen.
 You can be as productive at home as you are at work when you add one of the best monitors to your home office.

-1. HP 27-Inch FHD Monitor
+1. Dell SE2719H 27-Inch 1080p Monitor

-An affordable, top-shelf monitor that provides you with an extra 27 inches of real estate so you can continue to be an office hero, even though you’re at home.
-With the micro-bezel display, the screen is stretched all the way to the edges, maximizing as much display area as possible.
+The HP 27FWA is an affordable, spacious monitor so you can continue to be an office hero, even though you’re at home.
+With the micro-bezel display, the display area is maximized as much as possible, which makes the overall size of the monitor smaller.
 And the ability to tilt and adjust the display so you’re as comfortable as possible makes this screen even more desirable.
-For gamers, video editors and designers who need high definition displays, this is a great choice.
-Make no mistake, this is a premium monitor, so if you’re looking for a more affordable second monitor, keep reading.
-However, for a crisp 1080p display, this monitor is a serious upgrade to your current home office setup.
+Gamers and creative professionals may want to consider some of our options below.
+But for everyone else, this crisp 1080p display is one of the best monitors and a serious upgrade to your current home office setup.

-2. Sceptre Ultra Thin 1080p LED Monitor
+3. Sceptre Ultra Thin 1080p Monitor

 With two HDMI ports and VGA connectivity, you can have multiple devices connected to the Sceptre without having to switch the HDMI cable from one laptop to another.
 The thin 24-inch monitor even sports a pair of speakers, for those times you can’t find your headphones right before your Zoom meeting.
 You’ll be able to hear your co-workers loud and clear.
 And the best part — this 1080p monitor with plenty of connectivity is not only ultra-thin, its also ultra-affordable.